90zlaya/ultimate-cheatsheet-for-developers/mysql/query-helper.md

 ## Safe Updates

 Disable safe updates so you can run `UPDATE` queries without primary key.

 ```sql
 SET SQL_SAFE_UPDATES = 0;
 ```

-To enble safe updates change integer value from *0* to *1*.
+To enable safe updates change integer value from *0* to *1*.

 [⬆ back to top](#table-of-contents)